 A significant part of Oikocredit's investments in development financing is outstanding in US dollar and in domestic currencies.
-Oikocredit issues Canadian dollar, Swiss franc, British pound, Swedish krona or US dollar denominated Shares and has received long-term loans in US and Canadian dollars and other currencies, which reduces this currency exposure.
-Issuing Shares and receiving loans in US dollars results in a better match between assets and liabilities in this currency.
+Oikocredit issues US dollar, British pound, Canadian dollar, Swiss franc and Swedish krona denominated shares which reduces this currency exposure.
+A result of issuing shares and receiving loans in US dollars is a better match between assets and liabilities in the different currencies.

-It is expected that Oikocredit's US dollar and domestic currency exposure will increase as a result of further growth in the development financing portfolio.
-This is because most newly issued Member capital tends to be in euros.
-Taking into account the considerations in the abovementioned paragraphs, the Management Team decided that Oikocredit should hedge at least 50% to 75% of its exposure in US dollars (currently hedged for approximately 90%) in order to maintain the value of its Member capital.
+It is expected that Oikocredit's US dollar and domestic currency portfolio will increase as a result of further growth in the development financing portfolio.
+This is because most newly issued Member capital tends to be in euro.
+Taking into account the considerations in the abovementioned sections, the Supervisory Board decided that Oikocredit should hedge at least 50% to 75% of its exposure in US dollars (currently hedged for approximately 84%) in order to maintain the value of its Member capital.
 Derivatives are used for this purpose.

-The majority of foreign currency exposures to domestic currencies are not hedged.
+A part of foreign currency exposures to domestic currencies are not hedged.
 Oikocredit has obtained funds (via the Oikocredit International Support Foundation) to absorb these losses or part of these losses, should they occur.
-Oikocredit also hedges its exposure to local currency via financial institutions and via The Currency Exchange Fund N.V.
-(TCX).
+Oikocredit also hedges its exposure to local currency via financial institutions.